Upcoming Dates

 The Walls Around You

-Each song was carefully selected to tell a particular kind of story.
-For example, "Albert Johnson" tells the true story of the ultimate struggle to void being walled in.
-In 1932, a mysterious figure shot and wounded an RCMP officer in the Canadian arctic.
-He managed to evade capture by outrunning his pursuers for nearly one and a half months during the dead of winter in what became the most famous manhunt in Canadian history.
+"Albert Johnson" has become open of our signature songs.
+It tells the true Canadian story of the Mad Trapper, a mysterious figure who shot and wounded an RCMP officer in the Canadian arctic in 1932.
+Incredibly, he managed to evade capture by outrunning his pursuers for nearly one and a half months during the dead of winter in what became the most famous manhunt in Canadian history.

 1Silver Tongue and Gold Plated Lies